cityofaustin/hack-the-traffic/docs/readme.md

     ```

 ## Routes
 You can plug these route objects into [queries](#query-examples) to find traffic matches along specific routes.
-The `segment_name` field in the example query outputs is a concatenation of the origin and rdestination reader IDs, and can be used to join data to the `segment_name` field in the [route geoJSON](http://github.com/cityofaustin/hack-the-traffic/mapping_workshop/data/austin_bt_routes.csv) file.
+The `segment_name` field in the example query outputs is a concatenation of the origin and destination reader IDs, and can be used to join data to the `segment_name` field in the [route geoJSON](http://github.com/cityofaustin/hack-the-traffic/mapping_workshop/data/austin_bt_routes.csv) file.

 #### Guadalupe Northbound
 ```